G1ukb/Sandbox_v2/AWS/education/AWS_Certified_Developer/VPC.md

         </big></big></b>
     </summary>

-- private ip's не изменятся
+- private ip does not change
-- public ip's и dns изменятся
+- public ip and dns will change

 </details>
 <br>